TheCrazyGM/gweather/README.md

 # Weather App

-This is a simple weather app written in Go that retrieves the current temperature of a city using the OpenWeatherMap API.
+This is a command-line weather app written in Go that retrieves the current temperature and weather conditions of a city using the OpenWeatherMap API.

 ## Prerequisites